 Minimise noise - stay low profile

-Keep group sizes small - this isn't a venue for large groups
+Maximum group size of 6 - this isn't a venue for large groups

 There are no guidebooks assigned to this crag